 Painting life in motion: Amaury Dubois’ challenge in a contemporary church fresco

 One can clearly feel in this church that Amaury Dubois was able, with such a surface, to give full scope of his artistic work’s philosophy: painting life in motion.
 A true expression for the artist, but also a real challenge!

 Indeed, this time he left the canvases on an easel and had to rethink his work to adapt it to the relief and scale of the church, in order to obtain the desired visual effects.
-After preparatory sketching work in his studio, he painted the whole fresco by hand, using 5 brushes, before finalizing his work with spray-painting, creating a striking play of shadows and depth.
+After preparatory sketching an abstract artwork in his studio, he painted the whole fresco by hand, using 5 brushes, before finalizing his work with spray-painting, creating a striking play of shadows and depth.
 A unique experience for the artist, who for the first time literally found himself overhung by his work of art.